redaGit/wk415/20-vm/README.md

 Junos VM docker image is already prepared and is located at `~/images/vr-vmx.tar.gz` on your VM.

 Import this image into docker.
+Wait for a few seconds until the system uncompresses the file and starts showing the output.

 ```
 docker load -i ~/images/vr-vmx.tar.gz